jrcain-usgs/asc-public-docs/docs/getting-started/software-management/contributing-with-git.md

 A branch is a version of the codebase within a repository.
 Your cloned repository should come with a default branch, likely called "main", "master", or "dev".

 Before making changes, make a new branch for your contributions with `git checkout -b <branch_name>`.
-Running this command will make a copy of the current branch and check it out for you to work on.
+Running this command will *make a copy of the current branch with your new name* and switch to it (*check it out*), for you to work on.

+You can switch between branches to work with different versions of the codebase. `git checkout <branch_name>` switches to another existing branch.  `git branch <branch_name>` creates a new branch without switching to it.

 ## Git Remotes